Work With Me

 Speaking

-Bring Amy to Your Organization
+Bring Amy to Your School or Organization

 Are you a parent, teacher, counselor, or administrator who works with young people navigating big life choices?
 Amy speaks to high schools, colleges, and organizations on intentional decision-making, identity, transitions, and building a life that's actually yours.